When to Hire a WordPress Development Agency vs Freelancers

 Rather than reacting to growth, WPBrigade helps teams plan for it from the start.

-Unlike short-term freelance engagements, WPBrigade provides structured WordPress maintenance agency support, including:
+Unlike short-term freelance contracts, WPBrigade provides structured WordPress maintenance agency support, including:

 This ensures continuity, even as team members or requirements change.